About

 lead Researcher

-Dr Heather Ford is an Associate Professor and Head of Discipline for Digital and Social Media in the School of Communications at UTS.
-Her research focuses on the implications of digital technology for global knowledge systems.
+Dr Heather Ford is an Associate Professor in the School of Communications at the University of Technology Sydney (UTS).
+Her research focuses on the social implications of digital technology and the ways in which they might be better designed and regulated to prevent social exclusion and epistemic injustice.

 Simon Knight